fossasia/eventyay-tickets/doc/admin/scaling.rst

    and helped building, scaling and load-testing pretix installations at any scale and we're looking forward to work with you on fine-tuning your system.
 If you intend to sell **more than a thousand tickets in a very short amount of time**, we highly recommend reaching out and at least talking this through.
-Just get in touch at sales@pretix.eu!
+Just get in touch at sales@eventyay.com!

 Scaling reasons
 ---------------